ChatGPT vs Claude at trading: the live head-to-head

 The live scoreboard

 Because this is real and ongoing, we don't pretend there's a permanent winner.
-We publish the actual standings every week — realized profit and loss, open positions, trade counts, and win rates for each model on both the crypto and stock desks, straight from the ledger.
+We publish the actual standings every week — realized profit and loss, open positions, trade counts, and win rates for each model on the stock desk, straight from the ledger.

 👉 See this week's live scoreboard →